Skip to content

 --keep-workspace

-Produces an ENS Alto + NIS2 compliance section.
-Default framework for Spanish regulated environments.
+Produces an ENS Alto (CCN-CERT) compliance section — the default, for Spanish public-sector regulated environments.

 adscan ci auth \